thynnine/pysic/doc/Core_f90.rst

   .. function:: core_get_neighbor_list_of_atom(atom_index, n_neighbors, neighbors, offsets)

+    Returns the list of neighbros for an atom

     Parameters:

     atom_index: integer  *intent(in)*    *scalar*
+        the index of the atom whose neighbors are returned
     n_neighbors: integer  *intent(in)*    *scalar*
+        the number of neighbors
     **neighbors**: integer  **intent(out)**    *size(n_neighbors)*
+        the indices of the neighboring atoms
     **offsets**: integer  **intent(out)**    *size(3, n_neighbors)*
+        the offsets for periodic boundaries

   .. function:: core_get_number_of_atoms(n_atoms)